parasaurolophus/rader.us/src/software/scheme/tail-recursion.md

 Note that in the first implementation of `factorial`, the function calls itself inside an invocation of `*` within the "else" clause of an `if` special form.
-In such a case the _Scheme_ compiler, just as that for any programming language, must arrange to remember the sequence of calls made before each inner call to `factorial` so that it can perform the `*` calculation before returning from the outer call.
+In such a case the _Scheme_ compiler, just as that for any programming language, must arrange to remember the sequence of invocations of `factorial` so that it can perform the `*` calculation to the value returned by each inner call to `factorial` before returning from the outer call.
 The second implementation of `factorial`, which uses the locally defined helper function `f`, performs the same mathematical operations arranged in a slightly different sequence.
 In that case, both the subtraction in `(- n 1)` and multiplication in `(* a n)` are fully evaluated _before_ the inner call to `f`.
 At each invocation of `f`, the value returned from the outer invocation is simply that which is returned by the inner invocation without any additional computation.
 Such an inner invocation is said to be in "tail position" and it is not necessary to grow the stack when making the inner call.
 In effect, the inner call re-uses the existing stack frame of the outer call without adding a new one of its own.
 Thus, the only limit on the value of `n` that exists for this second version of `factorial` is the maximum range of the `bigint` data type that is the result of the innermost invocation of `(* a n)`.
+Another way to look at the difference is that the tail-call version of `factorial` "remembers" the sequence of calculations using the accumulated value in the variable `a` so that it does not have to be saved on the stack.
+This is an important concept for functional programming generally: never use an object or stack frame to store state that could more efficiently be retained in a variable within some closed-over lexical environment.

 This special handling of recursion in tail position means that you do not need[<sup>***</sup>](#loop-constructs) explicit looping constructs like `while`,